ziyaowangecon/ziyaowangecon.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me:"
+title: "Welcome to My Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## About Me
-I am Ziyao Wang, a Ph.D. candidate in Economics at Northeastern University.
+I am a Ph.D. candidate in Economics at [Northeastern University](https://www.northeastern.edu).
 I am on the 2025-2026 job market.

-My research work is in the areas of Industrial Organization, and applied microeconomics, with a focus on Productivity, Merger & Acquisition, and Digital Economics.
+My research work is in the areas of Industrial Organization, and Applied Microeconomics, with a focus on Productivity, Merger & Acquisition, and Digital Economics.

 I hold an M.Sc. in Economics from the University of Wisconsin, Madison, an M.Sc. in Finance & Economics from Southampton University, and a B.A. in Economics from China University of Geosciences.